 ✌️🐂 CHICKEN KARAAGE SANDO 🐅✌️ .
 We miss our Sando Series as much as y'all do!
 Don't worry, We are bringing our Sandos to our brunch pop ups at @vineyardgate in Millbrae every Saturday. .
 Missed out before?
 Come get some every Saturday with some great drinks from Vineyard gate.
 We may mess around and throw a fried egg in these bad boiz! .
 Reserve seats in BIO! . 🐂➕🐅 #oxandtiger #TooSmalltoFail #supportsmallbusiness #filipinofood #filipinofoodmovement #japanesefood #popup #popupsf #sfeats #sfeater #bayareaeats #cheflife #sffood #sffoodie #sfpopup #conbini #OTconbini #vineyardgate #eatersf

 Stop by the Hawaiian pop-up for kalua pork sliders, furikake fries, and excellent plate lunches with salt and pepper karaage and macaroni salad.
-Before outdoor dining was shut down, Unco Frank’s was regularly operating out of The Devil’s Acre in North Beach.
-Check their Instagram for future pop-up dates and locations.
+Unco Franks is currently operating out of The Devil’s Acre in North Beach from Tuesday to Sunday, where you can stop by to grab food and cocktails to go or sit down in their parklet out front.

 From Wednesday to Sunday, Abrazo in Russian Hill is hosting a pop-up called Miguelito’s.
 They’re selling charred octopus tacos with chorizo aioli and citrus slaw, carne asada street tacos, carnitas, chicken, elotes, and more out of Abrazo’s side door on Union Street.
 And if you want an extra kick, ask for their house-made habanero salsa, which they’re selling by the bottle.

-Our spot in the Mission for Italian small plates and cocktails is now popping up on Divisadero.
+Our spot in the Mission for Italian small plates and cocktails is also popping up on Divisadero.
 So if you’re in NoPa and are suddenly hit with the all-consuming need for burrata, like, right now, you’re in luck.
-They’re currently open for takeout and delivery.
+They’re currently open for takeout, delivery, and outdoor dining.

 Al Pastor Papi